developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 **No Check Digit -** A check digit is not used.

-**USS Check Digit -** Select to check the integrity of all Interleaved 2 of 5 symbols to verify the data complies with the Uniform Symbology Specification (USS) check digit algorithm.
+**USS Check Digit -** Select to check the integrity of all Interleaved 2of5 symbols to verify the data complies with the Uniform Symbology Specification (USS) check digit algorithm.

-**OPCC Check Digit -** Select to check the integrity of all Interleaved 2 of 5 symbols to verify the data complies with the Optical Product Code Council (OPCC) check digit algorithm.
+**OPCC Check Digit -** Select to check the integrity of all Interleaved 2of5 symbols to verify the data complies with the Optical Product Code Council (OPCC) check digit algorithm.

-**Report Check Digit -** Transmit Interleaved 2 of 5 data with or without the check digit.
+**Report Check Digit -** Transmit Interleaved 2of5 data with or without the check digit.
 A check in the checkbox sends I2of5 data with check digit.

-**Convert ITF-14 To EAN13 -** Convert 14-character Interleaved 2 of 5 barcodes to EAN-13, and transmit as EAN-13.
-The Interleaved 2 of 5 barcode must be enabled and must have a leading zero and a valid EAN-13 check digit.
+**Convert ITF-14 To EAN13 -** Convert 14-character Interleaved 2of5 barcodes to EAN-13, and transmit as EAN-13.
+The Interleaved 2of5 barcode must be enabled and must have a leading zero and a valid EAN-13 check digit.

 ------